 Prepare Your Budget for Next Year

-Budgeting season gives you the opportunity to review your current objectives and plan your upcoming goals.
-Take a look at the financial needs involved in reaching those goals – is expansion or new equipment part of your business’s upcoming year?
+Budgeting season gives you the opportunity to review your current objectives and plan to reach future goals.
+Look at the financial needs involved in reaching those goals – is expansion or new equipment part of your business’s upcoming year?
 Consider whether you need to start conversations with your banker and get the ball rolling now.

 Revisit Your Business Plan

-Remember that your business plan should be a living, breathing document.
-Whether your plan covers the next three, five or 10 years, now’s the time to review the strategies laid out in your plan.
-Are they still in line with the direction your business is in?
-Will you reach your goals sooner than anticipated?
-If so, how will you make adjustments?
-As you review this document, one area that is very important to keep top of mind is succession planning.
+As you review this document, one area to keep top of mind is succession planning.
 Make sure you’re involving the appropriate advisors and making the necessary plans now, as the most effective succession plans are the ones that are started early.

 Setting aside time to review year-end action items helps ensure your business will be well-prepared for the future.